merely-useful/py-rse/index.md

     and reminding her of them frequently is a start, but the real fix is to create and maintain a supportive environment.

--   Unmasking *Kenny*'s hitchhiking wll feel like nit-picking, but so does the accounting required to pin down other forms of fraud.
+-   Unmasking *Kenny*'s hitchhiking will feel like nit-picking, but so does the accounting required to pin down other forms of fraud.
     The most important thing is to have the discussion in the open so that everyone realizes he's taking credit for everyone else's work